Search Classes by:

 $275 (Simmons GSLIS Alumni Price $220)

-Please note: This is a six-week workshop.
+Please note: This is a five-week workshop.

 Smartphones are everywhere and there is an explosion of apps for productivity, research, reading, and studying.
 Librarians can better serve their communities by having expertise in mobile technologies.